130 Years of Discovery

 Justus von Liebig · Germany

-Liebig isolated tyrosine from decomposed cheese.
+Liebig isolated tyrosine from casein — the main protein in cheese — during acid hydrolysis.
 The name comes from the Greek "tyros" — cheese.
-It was a fitting origin: aged cheeses like Parmesan often have visible white crystals that are tyrosine (or other amino acids) that have precipitated out during long fermentation.
+It was a fitting origin: aged cheeses like Parmesan often have visible white crystals that are tyrosine precipitated out during long fermentation.
 Tyrosine is a precursor to melanin, dopamine, and adrenaline.

 Tyr · YTAT, TACPolar